diagrid-labs/dapr-agents-catalyst-samples/03_durable-agent-chat/README.md

 User Chat → Chainlit UI → DurableAgent → Tool Calls → Persistent State → Response
 ```

 The chat interface creates a new agent session for each user, enabling multiple concurrent conversations with isolated state.
+Each message creates a durable workflow that persists execution state.

 ## Deploy and Run

-Deploy the interactive chat agent to Catalyst:
+Deploy the chat agent to Catalyst:

 ```bash
 diagrid dev run -f dapr.yaml --approve